 All of these status conditions, other than the quiescent state, are asserted for only one BCLK cycle.
-Ring Operational (11100) and Ring Not Operational (11101) may be asserted for up to two BCLK cycles.

 The states shown in this table have the following meanings:

 a.
 Quiescent State

 This state is entered after reset.
 While these pins are in the 00000 state, no status is generated by FORMAC Plus.